🍷

 Rex Hill

 Founded in 1982 by Paul Hart and Jan Jacobsen on the site of a former fruit and nut drying facility near Newberg, Oregon, Rex Hill is a legacy winery that helped establish Willamette Valley Pinot Noir on the world stage.
-In 2007, the founders sold to the two families behind A to Z Wineworks, who reduced production by roughly 80% to focus on boutique quality.
+The founders sold to the two families behind A to Z Wineworks, who reduced production by roughly 80% to focus on boutique quality.
 Rex Hill and its sister brands are currently owned by Sycamore Partners as a standalone Oregon wine company.

 Key Facts